GATECH-EIC/Castling-ViT/README.md

 ---

 This is supposed to be an unofficial release of miniature code to reveal the core implementation of our attention block.
-The final adopated attention block is in a [MultiScaleAttention](https://github.com/facebookresearch/mvit/blob/main/mvit/models/attention.py#L93) format.
+The final adopted attention block is in a [MultiScaleAttention](https://github.com/facebookresearch/mvit/blob/main/mvit/models/attention.py#L93) format.

 * For classification task, we build our codebase on top of [MobileVision@Meta](https://github.com/facebookresearch/mobile-vision).